 Have you ever had the glorious opportunity to wake-up and greet the day with a luxurious, cat-like, head to toe stretch?
-One of those full-body, bone-to-skin yawning stretches with arms overhead, fingers, palms and toes spread wide.
+One of those full-body, yawning stretches with arms overhead, fingers, palms and toes spread wide.
 A take-up-lots-of-space stretch that leaves you feeling incredibly and magnificently whole, complete and embodied?

 Ahhhh…I am happy just thinking of such a sweet, glorious, morning pandiculation!